-What if the parable of the Samaritan and the traveler isn't all we make it out to be?
+What if the parable of the Samaritan and the traveler isn't as complicated as it is made out to be?

 It's a simple story, really.
 It tells a moral tale.
 A certain man was traveling to Jericho.
 Along the road, some thieves stripped him of his clothing, beat him senseless, and left him for dead, naked, alone, and broke.
 Two of Jerusalem's religious elite pass by him.
 Neither of them helped him, but did their best to avoid the man by walking around him on the other side of the road.
 It wasn't until a Samaritan came along-a half-breed lowlife, according to the Jews-that the man finally received some help.